NP6/npush-ios/README.md

 ### Add dependency

-Right click on project tree -> Add Packages -> tap **https://github.com/NP6/npush-ios/** in search bar and get latest swift package dependency
+To integrate the NPush SDK for iOS using the latest Swift package dependency, you can follow these steps:
+Firstly, right-click on the project tree, then choose "Add Packages."
+Next, use the search bar to locate https://github.com/NP6/npush-ios/.
+After you have found it, click on it to add the latest Swift package dependency.

 ### Add Notification Service Extension

-Click on File -> Target -> Notification Service Extension , choose a product name and cancel service scheme activation.

-Note : don't forget to add sdk dependency to this target.
+To configure the Notification Service Extension, navigate to the "File" menu, select "Target," and choose "Notification Service Extension."
+From there, choose a suitable product name and disable the service scheme activation.
+It's crucial to add the SDK dependency to this target.
+Please keep this in mind.

 <details>